Waley-Z/InteractOut/README.md

 Customization Page is the control panel of all interventions.
 Users can adjust these sliders to change the values of the intervention they use.

 <img src="Assets/customization_page.png" alt="customization page" width="300"/>

+# Reference
+[1] Xiaoyi Zhang, Anne Spencer Ross, Anat Caspi, James Fogarty, and Jacob O. Wobbrock.
+2017.
+Interaction Proxies for Runtime Repair and Enhancement of Mobile Application Accessibility. *In Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems* (Denver, Colorado, USA) (*CHI ’17*).
+Association for Computing Machinery, New York, NY, USA, 6024–6037. https://doi.org/10.1145/3025453.3025846